-5.3.2 Allow the TE device to reach steady state.
-Incrementally reduce the bandwidth setting, allowing the controller to reach steady-state at each increment, until the system just begins to oscillate.
+- 3.2 Enter the following parameters: PROPORTIONAL BANDWIDTH: 20 INTEGRAL GAIN: 0 DERIVATIVE GAIN: 0 - 3.2.1 Allow the TE device to reach steady state.
+Incrementally reduce the bandwidth setting, allowing the controller to reach steady-state at each increment, until the temperature just begins to oscillate.
 At this point, the bandwidth is too small.
 Note the bandwidth setting that just caused the system to oscillate and note the time period of oscillation in minutes.
 The time period will be used later for determining the integral gain and derivative gain settings.